 - 80 seat lecture theatre with interactive bench seating

-- Two seminar rooms, one electronics teaching laboratory and one PC laboratory
+- one seminar room, two electronics teaching laboratories and one PC suite

 - a creative learning room and fabrication lab